Aging & Health A to Z

 Among the many reversible causes of delirium, urine retention and fecal impaction are much more common in older people.
 Both of these conditions cause discomfort, but if the patient is delirious, he or she will not be able to explain the situation.

 If you are caring for an older person, make sure to monitor frequency of urination and bowel movements.
-Usually, urine retention can be treated with temporary installation of a urinary catheter.
-Enemas, mild laxatives, and subsequent stool softeners will usually resolve the situation.
+Usually, urine retention can be treated with repeated bladder catherization or temporary insertion of an urinary catheter (not recommended for longer than 48 hours).
+Fecal impaction can be helped by enemas, mild laxatives, and subsequent stool softeners.
 Careful attention to diet and exercise afterward will help to prevent an impaction from recurring.

 History of Alcohol or Substance Abuse

-Delirium may be a symptom of alcohol or drug (e.g. benzodiazepine, opioid)withdrawal if someone who is dependent on it stops consuming it suddenly.
+Delirium may be a symptom of alcohol or drug (e.g. benzodiazepine, opioid for sleep or pain) withdrawal if someone who is dependent on it stops consuming it suddenly.
 Delirium may also occur when taking illegal drugs like cocaine, LSD, PCP, or amphetamines, or as an adverse effect of particular medications.
 The healthcare professional treating the patient must be told exactly which drug the delirious patient has taken to make sure that treatment is appropriate.